cessda/cessda.guidelines.public/software/logging-guidelines.md

 Parameterise logs when necessary for logs clean-up and allow for variables when needed.
 See example below.

-Contextualise log messages when neccessary for easy log correlation.
+Contextualise log messages when necessary for easy log correlation.
 See example below.

 ## Rational